The street in an Italian city

 This in Italian: QUESTO

 The word for this in Italian is questo.
-Like English, it comes before the noun.
-However, in Italian, it agrees with the gender and number of the noun it modifies.
+Like in English, it usually comes before the noun.
+However, unlike English, Italian requires demonstratives to agree with the noun in both gender (masculine or feminine) and number (singular or plural).

 Masculine Feminine